 Wondering what to do about that old car, RV, or truck that's been parked on your street for over a week now?
 Abandoned vehicles that are old and beat up can not only be an eyesore, they can take up valuable parking spaces in crowded residential areas.
 It can be a particular nuisance if an abandoned vehicle is taking up space right in front of your house or apartment, so that you have difficulty parking anywhere nearby.

 Your first task is to check local rules regarding vehicle parking on city streets (or county roads, depending on where you live).
 Almost all cities prohibit leaving any vehicle parked on a city street too long—often defined as more than 72 hours.

 Also check ordinances regarding disabled vehicles (those that are immobilized because they lack an engine, tires, doors, or any other necessary driving equipment).
 Typical ordinances require disabled cars to be either put into an enclosed structure, such as a garage, or placed behind a fence.
 Some ordinances limit the parking of RVs and disabled cars to 72 hours, unless they are enclosed or out of sight.

 To find your local ordinance on abandoned or disabled vehicles, check your city or county website or start at State & Local.
-You can also call your mayor’s or city manager’s office for advice on the issue.
+You can also call your mayor's or city manager's office for advice on the issue.

 Once you have the local ordinances in hand or on screen, search for "abandoned vehicles" or "disabled vehicles" or check for these topics in the index or table of contents.
-Read the law carefully, so you’re clear as to the rules regarding abandoned or disabled vehicles.
+Read the law carefully, so you're clear as to the rules regarding abandoned or disabled vehicles.